How to Avoid Gambling Addiction

 Our counselors are available 24/7 to provide support

-Understanding Gambling Addiction
+Recognizing Gambling Addiction

-Common Signs of Gambling Addiction
+Common Indicators of Gambling Addiction

 • Feeling the need to gamble with increasing amounts of money to achieve the desired excitement.

-• Repeated unsuccessful attempts to control, cut back, or stop gambling.
+• Repeated unsuccessful attempts to control or stop gambling.

-Setting Time Limits
+Implementing Time Limits

 • Use a timer to remind you when your time is up, and stick to it.

-The Psychological Trap of Chasing Losses
+The Dangers of Chasing Losses

 • Gambling is designed to favor the house, meaning the odds are typically against the player.